-Consider how much value these links really are, especially if there are lots (100+) of links on there – any benefit to your site could be microscopic (EDIT 2013 – and potentially damaging to your rankings if the site in question is of a very low quality).
+Consider how much value these links really are, especially if there are lots (100+) of links on there – as any benefit to your site could be microscopic (and potentially damaging to your rankings if the site in question is of a very low quality).
 Certainly – do not buy any of these type of links, and I would AVOID like the plague any of these types of pages where you can spot obvious anchor text abuse, often to unrelated sites.

 When you have a choice of where a link is going, don’t just take a link from “useful links” pages, unless the ‘useful links’ page is a on a reputable site, with a lot of back-links itself.
 The more relevant the page is to your business, the better.

 There are some indications the ‘useful links’ pages is a ‘decent’ link:

 - Check if the links page is indexed by Google at all utilising the info operator – info:www.hobo-web.co.uk

 - Consider how authoritative the site in question is – is it an important site within your industry or known as a reputable source throughout the world?
 (If it is, get a link if you can!)

 - Check how many backlinks point to the links page from within the actual site (my favourite linkbuilding tool is probably Majestic SEO, reviewed on my list of the best seo tools)